vmalani27/Password_Manager/esp32/custompartition/docs/COMMAND_REFERENCE.md

 ← Password: MySecretPass123
 ```

-**Security Note:** Password is currently transmitted in plaintext over BLE (protected by BLE link encryption).
-Upgrading to encrypted responses is planned (US-002).
+**Security Note:** Passwords are now encrypted in transit over BLE using AES-256-CTR (session key from ECDH).
+AES-GCM upgrade (for authenticated encryption and integrity) is planned.

 ---